szczyglis-dev/py-gpt/README.md

 **Tools and Plugins**

 In this mode, all commands from active plugins are available (commands from plugins are automatically converted into tools for the agent on-the-fly).
+Unavailable in CodeAct agent (only code execute tool is active).

 **RAG - using indexes**

 If an index is selected in the agent preset, a tool for reading data from the index is automatically added to the agent, creating a RAG automatically.
+Unavailable in CodeAct agent.

 Multimodality is currently unavailable, only text is supported.
 Vision support will be added in the future.